TLFSS PEER MENTORING PROGRAM

 INTRODUCING CTN’S TEACHING AND LEARNING FOR STUDENT SUCCESS PEER MENTORING PROGRAM

 Catch the Next’s mission is to increase the educational achievement of Latinos and other underserved students and to close achievement gaps in Texas.
 CTN accomplishes this mission by empowering students to catch college and career dreams, while recognizing the equally important role of empowering faculty, staff, administrators, and institutions to more fluidly fulfill their professional and educational missions and visions.
 The Teaching and Learning for Student Success Peer Mentoring Program thus creates a community of learning, coaching, and mentoring focused on nurturing the whole professional to improve individual and institutional performance and effectiveness.
-Such a community of learning depends on the participation of a sustained network of scholars, authors, and community leaders who can support the instructional and professional development of our faculty in the classroom and of our staff sustaining the Dream Catchers model in colleges across Texas.
+Such a community of learning depends on the participation of a sustained network of scholars, authors, and community leaders who can support the instructional and professional development of our faculty in the classroom and of our staff sustaining the Ascender Model in colleges across Texas.

 At Catch the Next, we recognize the importance of nurturing the whole professional.
 Whether for students, faculty, staff, or administrators, mentoring is useful and powerful in understanding and advancing organizational culture, providing access to informal and formal networks of communication, and offering professional growth.
 Mentoring is a vital aspect of personal development and the concept of value of care.
 Indeed, developmental and continuous mentoring may address a variety of faculty and staff career needs over a period of time.
 Faculty, staff, and administrators can develop as leaders through the receipt of professional and institutional information such as support, sponsorship, and stimulation; advice, assistance, and guidance; and/or feedback and direction toward goals.
 In addition, often just being exposed to the stories, testimonials, and experiences of leaders across a variety of fields can give voice to latent goals and desires among upwardly mobile college professionals.
 According to Wright and Wright (1987), “Not only does mentoring develop the professions; by not mentoring, we are wasting talent.
 We educate, and train, but don’t nurture.”
 In other words, professionals involved in mentoring are more likely to have opportunities to develop both professionally and personally.